 I would recommend every organisation should have mental health first alders."

 This is an online session with a limited number of places available.
 Delegates will need access to a laptop or PC with a microphone and web camera to participate in this interactive course.
 Attendees will receive a link to the session and a downloadable participant pack

-This virtual course runs on November 10th and 11th (9am-1pm each day).
+This virtual course runs on the 12th and 13th January (9am-1pm each day).